hat is a lease agreement?

 - Property/Premises – The property or premises which are the subject of the lease should be clearly identified.

 - Rental Rate – The rental rate should also be clearly stated.
-It must specify the rent to be paid, rent-free periods (if any), the intervals at which rent is to be paid, whether the rent is dependent upon the lease businesses’ turnover and the way rent is to be paid.
+The lease agreement must specify the rent to be paid, rent-free periods (if any), the intervals at which rent is to be paid, whether the rent is dependent upon the lease businesses’ turnover and the way rent is to be paid.

-- Escalation of Rent – It must state how much the rent will increase on the anniversary date of the lease.
+- Escalation of Rent – The lease agreement must state how much the rent will increase on the anniversary date of the lease.

-- Permitted use – The lease must specify the use for which the lessee has leased the premises.
+- Permitted use – It must specify the use for which the lessee has leased the premises.
 Commercial leases often limit the purposes for which premises may be used.